MichaelTatarski/Matching-Algorithms-in-distributed-systems/README.md

 - Room (text 32, utf8): 273

 Transferring these attributes into our data model is quite straight forward with the interface provided by our tool.
-The API supports INT64, INT32, DOUBLE and TEXT32 as valid data types.
+The API supports _INT64_, _INT32_, _DOUBLE_ and _TEXT32_ as valid data types.

 ```c
 dataModel_addAttributeINT64(newdataModel, "VendorID", 1234567890);